 Introduce your book choice and discuss the author and illustrator.
-Picture-walk through the book and children describe the illustrations and make predictions.
+Picture-walk through the book and children describe the illustrations.
 As you read, children indicate where text begins on each page.
 Pause to briefly explain new vocabulary as it is introduced.
-Discuss the relationship between the illustrations and the text.
-Ask and answer questions about the story.
+Ask questions about the story.